ethereum-optimism/optimism-project-ideas/README.md

 ![Frame 1 (10) copy](https://user-images.githubusercontent.com/1016190/176318619-852ebfb8-7972-4c30-8c47-06e6ca3d5493.png)

-If you're looking for inspiration, you're in the right place :sparkles:

 The Optimism ecosystem is overflowing with opportunity for builders.
 The OP community has collected a few ideas that are ready to get started on.
+If you're looking for inspiration, you're in the right place :sparkles:

 **Want to build?**
-— Pick an idea from the list below.
-— Jump in to **[#dev-support](https://discord.com/channels/667044843901681675/887914409207414785)** or **[#l2-jobs](https://discord.com/channels/667044843901681675/955547725125005342)** on [Discord](https://discord-gateway.optimism.io/) to chat about what you want to build.
+Pick an idea from the list below.
+Jump in to [#dev-support](https://discord.com/channels/667044843901681675/887914409207414785) or [#l2-jobs](https://discord.com/channels/667044843901681675/955547725125005342) on [Discord](https://discord-gateway.optimism.io/) to chat about what your projects or find others to work with.
 You can also join the informal [Skunkworks chat](https://t.me/+Cb7q0a1YqItkZTRk) on Telegram.
-— Open a PR on this repo to move the project to "looking for contributors" and add your contact info.
+Last, open a PR on this repo to add `👀 LOOKING FOR CONTRIBUTIORS` with a link to your repo or contact info.

 **Have an idea?**
 Just start building!
 If you want help finding contributors, open a PR on this repository to add your idea to the list.

 **Don't know where to start?**
-Come hang out in Discord!
+Come hang out in [Discord](https://discord-gateway.optimism.io/)!
 Share what you want to contribute, or look out for other team's asks.

+---

 # Ideas